A bipartite Sachdev-Ye-Kitaev model: Conformal limit and level statistics: Level statistics

 \subsection{Level statistics of b-SYK}

 In the case of the SYK model, the random matrix ensemble describing the level statistics changes with the number of Majorana fermions $N_\chi$ \cite{You2017, Garcia_Verbaarschot_PRD2017, Cotler_Polchinski_Shenker_Stanford_Tezuka_JHEP2017, Haque2019} as listed in Table~\ref{tab:LevStat}.
-This dependence is cyclic modulo $8$ in $N_\chi$.
+This dependence is cyclic modulo $8$ in $N_\chi$ and is related to the 8-fold Bott-periodicity.
 Here we will compare the level spacing statistics properties of the SYK model to that of the b-SYK model.
+We will concentrate on the case $\kappa=1$, and we choose $N_\chi=2N_a=2N_b$ or $N_\chi=2N_a+1=2N_b-1$ depending on the parity of $N_\chi$.